Skip to content

 • password is your Salesforce account password.

 • token is your Salesforce security token.
+This is not the same as an OAuth access token.

 You can obtain your security token by logging into your Salesforce account and navigating to the user settings under "Reset My Security Token."